- All prerequisite courses completed at a regionally accredited institution in the U.S. prior to entrance in the PharmD program at KGI.

 - The online application must include contact information for three references.
+Letters of recommendation from family members are not accepted.
 These references must include:

-- One science professor or instructor that the applicant has taken an academic course with
+- One professor or instructor that the applicant has taken an academic course with;

 - The remaining two references are up to the applicant, but one reference relating to pharmacy work is preferred